We need to grow healthier Malaysians

 Yes, our healthcare is touted as among the world’s best and definitely at the more than 120 government-funded hospitals, it’s virtually free for those in lower income group.

-And to cite just one example, Hospital Kuala Lumpur (HKL), our oldest such facility, is one of the world’s largest general hospitals with 2,300 beds.
+And to cite just one example, Hospital Kuala Lumpur (HKL), our oldest such facility, is one of the world’s largest general hospital with 2,300 beds.

 HKL alone has nearly 11,000 staff with a staggering annual budget of RM1.2 billion, higher than the budget for Penang, one of our most progressive states!